 Subsection (b)(2) grades aggravated robbery, corresponding to 11 Del.
 C. §§ 832(a)(1)-(3) and 836(a)(4)-(5).
 Note that despite the presence of a separate carjacking grading scheme in Subsection (b)(1), the aggravated robbery and robbery grading schemes in Subsections (b)(2)-(3) still apply to the taking of vehicles, if the taking was done in a manner described by those Subsections.
 The grading schemes are different because Subsection (b)(1) only applies to the taking of vehicles and does not require any aggravating factor such as physical injury or the use of a weapon, while Subsections (b)(2)-(3) apply to the taking of any property and require such an aggravating factor.
 Thus, a prosecutor handling a carjacking in which a deadly weapon was used would be able to apply either the carjacking or the aggravated robbery grading scheme.
-Subsection (b)(2)(A) preserves the grade of the offense conduct set forth in §§ 832(a)(1) and 836(a)(5).
-Subsections (b)(2)(B)-(C) preserve the grades of the offense conduct in §§ 832(a)(2) and 836(a)(4).
+Subsection (b)(2)a. preserves the grade of the offense conduct set forth in §§ 832(a)(1) and 836(a)(5).
+Subsections (b)(2)b.-c. preserve the grades of the offense conduct in §§ 832(a)(2) and 836(a)(4).

 Subsection (b)(3) grades all remaining forms of robbery, corresponding to 11 Del.
 C. § 831(a) (second degree robbery).
+Note that the minimum sentencing provisions in §§ 832(b) and (c) have not been retained, because all minimum sentencing provisions in the Improved Code are set forth in Section 602.

 Special Provisions in 11 Del.
 C. §§ 835(d) and 836(d)-(f) Not Retained.
-First, Section 1201 does not include the provisions in 11 Del.
+First, Section 1021 does not include the provisions in 11 Del.
 C. §§ 835(d) and 836(f) relating to related or lesser offenses because the structure of the proposed offenses is such that a person can only be convicted of robbery or carjacking-not both.
-Second, Section 1201 does not include the provision in § 836(d) relating to an offender's lack of knowledge as to the age of his or her victim because knowledge as to age is dealt with by the mistake provisions in Section 206 of the General Part.
-Finally, Section 1201 does not include the provision in § 836(e) for strict liability as to causing physical injury during carjacking.
-This provision would be an anomaly if included in the Proposed Code, because the current code requires culpability to be proven in all other cases involving physical injury.
+Second, Section 1021 does not include the provision in § 836(d) relating to an offender's lack of knowledge as to the age of his or her victim because knowledge as to age is dealt with by the mistake provisions in Section 206 of the General Part.
+Finally, Section 1021 does not include the provision in § 836(e) for strict liability as to causing physical injury during carjacking.
+This provision would be an anomaly if included in the Improved Code, because the current code requires culpability to be proven in all other cases involving physical injury.

-Comment on Section 1202.
-Assault
+Comment on Section 1022.
+Assault; Strangulation

 Corresponding Current Provision(s): 11 Del.
-C. §§ 601, 606, 607, 611, 612, 613, 1103, 1103B, 1114, 1114A, 1254, 1339; 7 Del.
-C. § 6013(c)- (e)
+C. §§ 601, 606, 607, 611, 612, 613, 1103, 1114, 1114A, 1254, 1339; 7 Del.
+C. § 6013(c)-(e)

 Generally.
-This provision defines and grades the offense of assault.
-Cases involving threats to commit assault are covered by Section 1207's offense for terroristic threats.
-Cases involving reckless and negligent injuring, which are treated as assaults in the current code, are treated separately in Section 1203.
+This provision defines and grades the offenses of assault and strangulation.
+Cases involving threats to commit assault are covered by Section 1027's offense for terroristic threats.
+Cases involving reckless injuring, which are treated as assaults in the current code, are treated separately in Section 1023.